Call Us 817-632-6458Email Us

 Every parking lot construction assignment is organized around the full project sequence, not a disconnected field package.
 The scope usually includes the following considerations:

-• Subgrade, base, and paving coordination for anticipated traffic loads.
+• Subgrade treatment, base, and paving coordination for anticipated traffic loads on Arlington Blackland clay sites.

-• Drainage structures and grading tied to finish elevations and access points.
+• Drainage structures and grading tied to finish elevations and City of Arlington stormwater requirements.

-• Curb, sidewalk, ADA route, and site-lighting coordination.
+• Curb, sidewalk, ADA route, and site-lighting coordination — including multilingual wayfinding for Arlington's diverse customer base.

-• Striping, signage, and traffic-control planning for safe turnover.
+• Striping, signage, and traffic-control planning for safe turnover aligned with City of Arlington standards.

-• Construction phasing around active facilities when access must stay open.
+• Construction phasing around active Arlington facilities — retail centers, medical offices, and industrial sites where access must stay open.

-• Integration with landscaping, utilities, and perimeter improvements.
+• Integration with landscaping, utility connections, and perimeter improvements.

 Delivery Process

-1. Site review to confirm grading, storm, and access priorities.
+1. Site review to confirm Blackland clay grading behavior, storm drainage fall, and access priorities.

-2. Pavement design coordination with civil engineering and traffic demands.
+2. Pavement design coordination with civil engineering, Tarrant County drainage requirements, and traffic demand.

-3. Field execution that sequences utilities, curb work, paving, and striping logically.
+3. Field execution that sequences utilities, curb work, paving, and striping logically to minimize access disruption.

-4. Quality review for drainage performance, tolerances, and ADA compliance.
+4. Quality review for drainage performance, pavement thickness tolerances, and ADA compliance.

-5. Turnover planning that restores access cleanly and safely.
+5. Turnover planning that restores access cleanly and safely — especially important near occupied retail and medical facilities.

 Where This Service Fits Best